PorterHenyon/Sync-Bot/HOW_TO_ADD_BOT.md

 1. **In the left sidebar, click "OAuth2"**
    - Then click **"URL Generator"** (under OAuth2)
+   - ⚠️ **IMPORTANT:** You're using "URL Generator", NOT "General" or "Redirects"
+   - If you see an error about URIs, you're in the wrong section - make sure you clicked "URL Generator"

 2. **Select Scopes (checkboxes)**
    - Under **"SCOPES"**, check: